 Although we have a significant in-force book of variable life policies, we suspended new sales of certain variable life policies and conversions into certain variable life policies beginning with the first quarter of 2017.
 We may choose to issue additional variable life products in the future.
 Variable life products operate similarly to universal life products, with the additional feature that the excess amount paid over policy charges can be directed by the policyholder into a variety of separate account investment options.
 In the separate account investment options, the policyholder bears the entire risk of the investment results.
-We collect specified fees for the management of the investment options in addition to the base policy charges.
-In some instances, third-party asset management firms manage these investment options.
+We collect specified fees for the management of the investment options.
 The policyholder's cash value reflects the investment return of the selected investment options, net of management fees and insurance-related charges.
 With some products, by maintaining a certain premium level, policyholders may also have the advantage of various guarantees designed to protect the death benefit from adverse investment experience.